 - Creates safeguards against illegal lockouts and guidance on when a landlord can enter a unit

-- Creates procedures for withholding rent until building problems are addressed
+- Establishes requirements for regular and emergency repairs and procedures for withholding rent until problems are addressed

 Why It's Critical